ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Hardware resiliency / watchdogs

+Use case name:

+: Hardware watchdog

+Who will use it:

+: individual system designers

+Attestation type:

+: passport

+Attesting Party:

+: manufacturer of OS or hardware system

+Relying Party:

+: bootloader or service processor

+Claims used:

+: TBD

+Description:

-One significant problem is malware that holds a device hostage and does not allow it to reboot to prevent updates to be applied.
+: One significant problem is malware that holds a device hostage and does not allow it to reboot to prevent updates to be applied.
 This is a significant problem, because it allows a fleet of devices to be held hostage for ransom.
 Within CyRes the TCG is defining hardware Attention Triggers that